Create your own Study Abroad opportunity, or go global as part of our short-term, faculty-led courses.Explore the World

-This page is intended to answer some frequently asked questions about Curry College’s response to the coronavirus.
+This page is intended to answer some frequently asked questions about Curry College’s response to the coronavirus in the spring of 2020.
 The best source of medical and scientific information is the Centers for Disease Control and Prevention (CDC) website or the Massachusetts Department of Public Health website.
 We strongly recommend that individuals with any questions or concerns about the health-related aspects of the illness consult that website and/or a medical professional.

 Are there any suspected or confirmed cases of coronavirus at Curry?